tvy14/local-rag-reranker/README.md

-# Simple Init Test RAG QA
+# I make easy RAG so you don't have to!

 🚨  **Minimum Requirements `Python > 3.10.x` with  `SQLite > 3.35`, WSL/Ubuntu System**